sawo2157/MachineLearningProject/README.md

 # MachineLearningProject
 Below is the project report created for my Machine Learning Project completed as part of coursework for MCEN 3030 - Computational Methods at CU Boulder.
 We were instructed to learn from an LLM on how to begin and then optimize initial models for a typical classification type machine learning problem.
 See seperate folders for code.
+Data sourced from: https://archive.ics.uci.edu/dataset/963/ur3+cobotops

 ## First Message to LLM (Chat GPT)